Regions...Connecticut...Maine...Massachusetts...New Hampshire...Rhode Island...Vermont...Great travel deals ... Recommended New England attractions

 Portland-- An interesting, revitalized city set on beautiful Casco Bay with old Victorian Homes, tree-lined streets and the great Old Port Exchange, an area with terrific restaurants and stores.
 Some say it is like a mini San Francisco, with its hills, charm and now a growing eclectism, with an art community, more diversity in its people, lots of culture, all residing by the sea.
 It is a great city for walking, having a big city feel in some neighborhoods, but ultimately a small-town personality in its people, architecture and retained history.

 York Beach -- Another top New England oceanside vacation spot, York offers two fine beaches, Short Sands and Long Sands, with the latter being a spectacular two mile stretch of sandy Atlantic beach.
 Nubble Light, the most photographed lighthouse in America, is right around the corner.
 Combine all this with some excellent seafood restaurants, rugged rocky coastline and the legendary Brown's Ice Cream stand (blueberry ice cream, anyone?) and you have one of the northeast's most loved vacation destinations.
-York Chamber of Commerce or read Visiting New England.com article on York.
+For more, read our Visiting New England.com article on York.

 Boston -- From the European leanings of Newbury Street to the festive shops and restaurants at Fanueil Hall, Boston is truly the "Hub of the Universe."
 With over 40 academic institutions, the magnificent Boston Common with masterful flower gardens, fine harbor views, world class restaurants, the Italian-flavored North End, some fascinating museums, the historic Freedom Trail, and a compact layout tailor made for walking, Boston deserves an extended visit.